 Up to three (3) “current” nominations, one (1) “veteran” nomination and up to one (1) “Other” nomination may be awarded annually.
 Additional nominations may be awarded with Executive Board approval.
 The process for recognition will require a vote of 75% in favor of the successful nominee.
 In the event of a tie above the number of yearly awards, one additional award will be permitted in each category.
 “Retired seniority” will be the tie-breaking criteria.
 Additional qualifying awards over this maximum to the following year.

-Date of notification to the winners and/or their family members will be made by May 30th of each year to allow time for travel and hotel arrangements.
+Date of notification to the winners and/or their family members will be made by March 15th of each year to allow time for travel and hotel arrangements.

 The award presentation will be made at our Annual Summer Conference Awards Banquet.
 The award will consist of a caricature facsimile of the award recipient with a bio of the awardee which will emphasize on his/her contribution to the Florida Police Chief’s Association or the Profession of Law Enforcement for the State of Florida or the United States.
 The nominee or his family will receive a duplicate award or some type of replica facsimile of the award and two tickets to the Annual Banquet.
 The award will be displayed during the entire Summer Conference before being placed at FPCA Headquarters.

-April 15: Submission deadline
+February 1st: Submission deadline

-May 30: Recipients or Family Members of deceased recipients notified
+After March 15th: Recipients or Family Members of deceased recipients notified